3willows/barAdmission/README.md

 To add:

--Technology and Philosophy pages
+- [ ] Technology and Philosophy pages
--Reponsive design
+- [ ] Reponsive design
+- [ ] allow user to save answers
+- [ ] allow user to export answers already eneter